bhata-stack/dei-taskforce/README.txt

-The code behind the temporary?
-DEI Taskforce website, please let me know if there are any mistakes or issues when viewing the site.
+The code behind the DEI Taskforce website, please let me know if there are any mistakes or issues when viewing the site.